raito-io/terraform-provider-raito/docs/resources/filter.md

 # raito_filter (Resource)

-The filter access control resource
+The resource for representing a Raito row-level filter access control.

 ## Example Usage